opencog/atomspace/opencog/persist/sql/README.md

 Optional ODBC drivers
 ---------------------
+The use of the ODBC driver is discouraged; so, unless you really need it or really like it, you should skip this step.

 Optionally, download and install UnixODBC devel packages.
 Do NOT use IODBC, it fails to support UTF-8!
 It's also buggy when more than a few 100K atoms need to be fetched.